The Circus of Dr. Lao: Film adaptation

-The novel was later adapted by Charles Beaumont into the script for an effects-filled 1964 movie 7 Faces of Dr. Lao.
-The film features a great deal of stop-motion animation and was produced by George Pal, a stop-motion animator of long experience.
+The novel was later adapted by Charles Beaumont into the script for an effects-filled 1964 movie The 7 Faces of Dr. Lao.
+The film features a great deal of stop-motion animation which was produced by George Pal.

+The movie follows Finney's book only vaguely, abridges and changes many of the circus' exhibited creatures and persons, and inserts a subplot about how the town miser – played by Arthur O'Connell – plots to dupe townspeople into selling him their land, as he knows a railroad will soon come to the town.

-The "7 faces" are all portrayed by Tony Randall.
-He appears as Dr. Lao, who alternates between a comical Chinese stereotype speaking in broken English and a dignified figure with a solemn deep voice and a mastery of English; Medusa; Pan; the Abominable Snowman; Apollonius of Tyana, who serves as the sideshow fortune teller and who refuses to shield people from unhappy truths; the magician Merlin, who is so old and fumbling that the obtuse audience does not realize he performs actual miracles when not performing clumsy sleight of hand; a stop-motion serpent that changes its face, depending on who looks at it; and, finally, a circus patron who appears once in a crowd scene.
-According to Turner Classic Movies, Peter Sellers had also been considered seriously for the multiple roles, but was not yet considered a big enough star.
+Each of the "7 faces" is portrayed by actor Tony Randall: He appears as Dr. Lao, who alternates between speaking in stereotypical Chinese broken English and a solemn deep voice and a mastery of English, using several different accents.
+Randall also plays Medusa; Pan; the Abominable Snowman; Apollonius of Tyana (who serves as the sideshow fortune teller and who is cursed with being unable to shield people from unhappy truths); the magician Merlin (who is so old and fumbling that the obtuse audience does not realize he performs actual miracles, when not performing clumsy sleight of hand); and the faces of a stop-motion serpent that changes its appearance, depending on who looks at it.
+Finally, Randall portrays a circus patron who appears once in a crowd scene.